zookz/cordova-plugin-health/README.md

 Quirks of query()

-- in Google Fit calories.basal is returned as an average per day, and usually is not available in all days (may be not available in time windows smaller than 2 or 3 days)
+- in Google Fit calories.basal is computed by taking an average over the last 100 days.
+There is an aggregated query for basal calories, but it doesn't work (see [this bug report](https://plus.google.com/+DarioSalviWork/posts/7bKkUBrdAYV).
+The reason for this time window to be so big is because basal data points are very scarce and we need a large window to be sure to get at least one samples.
+If no data points are found even in the 100 days window, an error is raised.
-- in Google Fit calories.active is computed by subtracting the basal from the total, as basal an average of the 5 days before endDate is taken
+- in Google Fit calories.active is computed by subtracting the basal from the total
 - when querying for activities, Fit is able to determine some activities automatically, while HealthKit only relies on the input of the user or of some external app
 - while Google Fit calculates basal and active calories automatically, HealthKit needs an explicit input